Vishalgitgeek/mcp-use/docs/API_REFERENCE.md

 ## Overview

 The MCP Integration Service provides a REST API for managing OAuth integrations and exposing tools to AI agents.
-All endpoints (except OAuth callbacks) require API key authentication.
+All endpoints (except OAuth callbacks and health check) require API key authentication.

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐